OSC/ood-documentation/docs/_sources/infrastructure/ood-portal-generator/examples/add-google-analytics.rst.txt

 .. note::

    Please contact us if you'd like access to your center's Google Analytics data.
-This will require us to generate a new ``id`` for the configuration above.
+This will require us to generate a new Property ID for your center that we can then share with you.